yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 the patient viewer is Casey Muratori's Handmade Hero (https://guide.handmadehero.org/) and Computer Enhance (https://computerenhance.com) series.

+If, on the other hand, you would like to skip over to "the good part", you can go to Raytracer Architecture, Main Course.

 The article stems from work I did in early 2023.
 As of the time of writing (December 2025), that work is still the most focused nugget of technical work I have done.
 This was quite the luxury for me as I usually don't get to concentrate on doing single part of a larger system well, and instead